Special-K-s-Flightsim-Bots/DCSServerBot/plugins/admin/README.md

     discord:      # only Admin users can download these config files
       - Admin
     audit: true   # each download is audited
+  uploads:        # The uploads section defines who is allowed to upload config files
+    enabled: true # If false, uploads are disabled (default: true)
+    discord:
+      - Admin     # Only Admin users are allowed to upload (default: Admin)
 ```
 When using the /download command, you can select which "label" you want to download.<br/>
 If "target" is not provided, the file will be sent as a DM.
 If sending as a DM exceeds the limits of 25 MB, it tries to